point-4ward/Home-Assistant/README.md

 ## My configuration:

 See in the repo for all of my non-sensitive configuration files.
-I've been playing with HASS for a while now and have made a fair few changes, a few quick notes:
+I've been playing with HA for a while now and have made a fair few changes, a few quick notes:

 In my configuration.yaml I have removed history component, discovery component and conversation component.
 Most people seem to leave these in but I removed them because: